bianca-pokhrel/vizRNASeq/README.md

 Scientists can apply these methods to visualize clusters of genes to allow for progression of research into different diseases such as Alzheimer’s or cancer.
-Currently, Bioconductor has a workflow of an end to end gene level RNA-seq differential expression workflow using their packages [1].
-This is different from what I am proposing as I will be creating a single package that will not be producing their workflow but a small section of it for visualization.
-Although similar packages exist that do far more complex analysis, I will be performing a basic analysis
+Currently, Bioconductor has a workflow of an end to end gene level RNA-seq differential expression workflow using their packages [1]. vizRNASeq creates a single package that will not be producing their workflow but a small section of it for visualization.
+Although similar packages exist that do far more complex analysis, this is a basic analysis

 ## Installation